Protocol Risk

 Backwards Compatibility mitigates Protocol Risk.
 This means supporting the old protocol until it falls out of use.
 If a supplier is pushing for a change in protocol it either must ensure that it is Backwards Compatible with the clients it is communicating with, or make sure they are upgraded concurrently.
 When building web services, for example, it's common practice to version all API's so that you can manage the migration.
 Something like this:

-• Supplier publishes /api/v1/something.
+- Supplier publishes

-• Clients use /api/v1/something.
+. - Clients use

-• Supplier publishes /api/v2/something.
+. - Supplier publishes

-• Clients start using /api/v2/something.
+. - Clients start using

-• Clients (eventually) stop using /api/v1/something.
+. - Clients (eventually) stop using

 Forward Compatibility

-HTML and HTTP provide "graceful failure" to mitigate Protocol Risk: while it's expected that all clients can parse the syntax of HTML and HTTP, it's not necessary for them to be able to handle all of the tags, attributes and rules they see.
+, it's not necessary for them to be able to handle all of the tags, attributes and rules they see.
 The specification for both these standards is that if you don't understand something, ignore it.
 Designing with this in mind means that old clients can always at least cope with new features, but it's not always possible.

-JavaScript can't support this: because the meaning of the next instruction will often depend on the result of the previous one.
+can't support this: because the meaning of the next instruction will often depend on the result of the previous one.

 Do human languages support forward compatibility?
 To some extent!
 New words are added to our languages all the time.
 When we come across a new word, we can either ignore it, guess the meaning, ask or look it up.
 In this way, human language has Forward Compatibility features built in.